plichten/courseProject/README.md

 It calculates the averages on these remaining variables using lapply, mean over the measurement variables.
 It reorganizes the data to create the signal and average variables using the melt function.
 It writes the resulting table to a text file named signalAverage.txt using the write.table function.

+To view the tidy data set, please read it into R using read.table("./signalAverage.txt").